teq-niq/pingfed-automation/code-synch/README.md

 In any case both approaches lead to an additional module.

-Did want to also demosntrate how easy its to write a maven based custom code generator.
+Did want to also try  a maven based custom code generator which participates in the build without creating a custom maven plugin.
 Could have easily leveraged moustache templates for that matter and generated all kinds of code.

+That said might switch to using a common shared module later instead.